DeepRank/Deeprank-GNN/docs/tutorial.train_model.rst

 >>>

 .. note::
  The *percent* argument is required to split the input dataset into a training set and a test set.
-Using ``percent=[0.8, 0.2]``, 80% of the input dataset will constitute the  training set, 20% will constotute the evaluation set.
+Using ``percent=[0.8, 0.2]``, 80% of the input dataset will constitute the  training set, 20% will constitute the evaluation set.

 4.2.
 Option 2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^